dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 ![DBOS Time Travel CodeLens Screenshot](./assets/ttdbg-code-lens.png)

-When you click on the Time Travel Debug CodeLens, you are provided a list of recent executions of that function to debug.
+When you click on the Time Travel Debug CodeLens, you are provided with a list of recent executions of that function to debug.

 :::warning
 Time travel debug information is only kept for a few days.